MOACChain/MOACMask/app/scripts/README.md

-# Main MetaMask Code
+# Main MoacMask Code

-This folder contains the core-code.
+This folder contains the core-code to control the application.

 Currently, it is organized mostly based on file category, like: